anu-bazar/MetroFee/README.md

 # MetroFee

 Welcome to my Metro Fee calculator - written in JS, styled frontend interface with HTML/CSS!
+This project was inspired by the not-so-fair metro fee pay increase and was modeled off of M4, my favorite metro line.

 This project:
 + Uses boolean values and if..else statements to branch logic of your program